ayeungturtle/Permutations_C-_CodeWars_4kyu/readme.md

 # Permutations in C# (CodeWars 4kyu)
+## To see the code, open the folder and then open "Program.cs."
 ## My solution in english...I sequence through the source string creating new permutations by inserting the new character between all the spaces in each of the previous generation's permutations.
 In the end, I only return the permutations that have the same length as the input.
 For example:
 input = "1234"
 first round:  1